joliss/broccoli-pug2/README.md

     * `outputType`:

-        * "html" (default): Compile to HTML.
-Any JavaScript in templates will be executed in the Node/Broccoli process.
+        * `"html"` (default): Compile to HTML.
+Any JavaScript in Pug files will be executed at build time in the Node/Broccoli process.

-        * "es": Compile to ES6 modules, with
+        * `"es"`: Compile to ES6 modules, with
           `export default function template() { ... }`.

-        * "cjs": Compile to CommonJS (Node/Browserify) modules, with `module.exports = function template() { ... }`.
+        * `"cjs"`: Compile to CommonJS (Node/Browserify) modules, with `module.exports = function template() { ... }`.

-        * "function": Compile to raw JavaScript function declarations `function template() { ... }`.
+        * `"function"`: Compile to raw JavaScript function declarations `function template() { ... }`.

     * `options`: An options object.